kolbykappes/sales-manager-module/README.md

-# FastAPI MongoDB Project
+# Sales Manager API

 ## Overview
-This project is a FastAPI-based web application that integrates with MongoDB.
+The Sales Manager API is a FastAPI-based web application that integrates with MongoDB.
 It provides a RESTful API for managing various resources, including campaigns, companies, contacts, emails, and users.

 ## Features
 - FastAPI framework for high-performance API development